All images of food items are the property of Wendys.com

 When it comes to burgers, most of the options at Wendy’s have American cheese.
 How many calories can you save by leaving the cheese off?

 Since we know the nutrition for a Jr. Hamburger as well as a Jr. Cheeseburger based on the graphic above, we can do some quick math to figure out the nutrition for the slice of cheese (since that is the only difference in these burgers).

-That monster of a burger still would have nearly 1,000 calories, but I’m not judging.
+That monster of a burger still would have over 1,000 calories, but I’m not judging.

 Something like mustard won’t be adding a ton of calories, but mayo can end up adding 100s of calories to your burger.
 Asking for it on the side allows you to control how much you’re using, but you can of course just leave it off altogether.

 Ahhh, Wendy’s chicken.
 In my humble opinion, the best chicken sandwiches in the fast-food game.
 The spicy chicken has long been one of my favorite options out there, and the Crispy Chicken BLT has become a recent favorite of mine.

 Similar to the burgers, the nutrition here is mostly dependent on the cheese and condiments.
 While we don’t know the exact number, I estimate that leaving the mayo off of a sandwich will save about 100 calories.

 When I order the spicy chicken sandwich without mayo, I estimate that the sandwich comes in at just about 400 calories.